 Do you want to prepare an elegant English dish for your date night but you’re afraid you might mess up your diet?

-No need to worry because here’s a quick and easy way to cook Wellington beef, a classic English meal with a couple of modifications to suit your American tastebuds.
+No need to worry because here’s a quick and easy Perfect Keto Beef Wellington recipe, a classic English meal with a couple of modifications to suit your American tastebuds.

 In order to provide energy for your body while working with your keto diet, protein is a definite must have.
 And there’s no better way to stuff some protein in your meal than with a juicy beef steak.

-Meat is the main ingredient in this dish, as it is the most ideal protein source.
+Meat is the main ingredient in this gluten free beef wellington recipe, as it is the most ideal protein source.
 The great thing about meat is that it quenches your cravings for little snacks in between meals because it is quite heavy on the stomach.

 Research shows that “clean” sources of meat are higher in some nutrients than conventionally fed meats, especially omega 3 fatty acids and certain antioxidants, while being lower in saturated fats that have been linked to high cholesterol (1).